You shouldn’t build an app.

 Apps are mobile-based technology businesses with the potential to impact millions of people worldwide and generate hundreds of millions of dollars in revenue.

-It’s certainly an exciting time to create a new mobile-based technology business that can impact millions of people worldwide.
+Let me be the first to welcome you to one of the world’s fastest-growing and evolving technology industries.
+It’s an exciting time to create a new mobile-based technology business that can impact millions worldwide.

 Let’s dive in!

 Apple launched the original smartphone in 2007.
 We didn’t know it then, but that momentous event marked the inception of a new industry — mobile apps.